AnsonLai/TeslaServiceManualScraper/README.md

     2.  `run pip install -r requirements.txt`
 7. Before scraping, it is always a good idea to use a VPN of some sort to avoid any issues with your account.
 I didn't run into any issues personally, but you can never be too safe.
 It is also worthwhile to open a new account to claim the manuals instead of using a personal account.
 8. Run `scrape.py` by typing `python scrape.py`
+9. The browser will automatically restart when it encounters problems with the files or login status.

 ## Viewing offline